chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Excluding members from any operator on a Connectable

-If a user wants to always exclude a field from a connect, use the `exclude` mechanism which will never connect the field (as if it didn't exist to the connection).
+If a user wants to always exclude a field from a connect, use the `.exclude` mechanism which will never connect the field (as if it didn't exist to the connection).

-Note that if a field matches in both producer and consumer, but only one is excluded, the other non-excluded field will still trigger an error; to fix this, use either `waive` or `exclude`.
+Note that if a field matches in both producer and consumer, but only one is excluded, the other non-excluded field will still trigger an error; to fix this, use either `.waive` or `.exclude`.

 ```scala mdoc:silent
 import scala.collection.immutable.SeqMap